Pomar/lessons-learned/Github-as-a-social-coding-tool.md

 You can see what other people are working on and whom they are connecting with.

 Not only watching others’ project, you may join someone’s project if you find yourself being able to contribute to it.
+This is great for people who have a lot of different things to offer or have expertise in certain areas.
 By sending a **pull request** to the person who has created the project, you can add more features on his/her project!

 If you’re a project manager, you can send invitations to whom you want to work together as **collaborators** or send **pull request** to whom you want any feedback from them.